-Dakar Rally is an off-road rally that every year takes place in Latin America in a terrain that is much tougher than what the drivers are used to.
+Dakar Rally is an off-road rally that every year takes place in a terrain that is much tougher than what the drivers are used to.
 Dakar gathers drivers from all over the world, who wish to participate in the world’s most extreme race.
-In 15 days more than 5000 kilometres are covered.
+In 13 days more than 8000 kilometres are covered.
 This is a unique competition that are highly demanding for both men and machine.
-More than 500 participants from 60 different nationalities in more than 300 off-road vehicles enter the race every year.
+More than 500 participants from 53 different nationalities in more than 300 off-road vehicles enter the race every year.
 Endurance and willpower are key.

 Dakar is not like other rallies.
 The participants are not allowed to used navigation equipment.
 Instead, they are given a compass and some points to drive to.
 The participants can follow a trail, but sometimes must blaze their own trail.
 It demands a lot from the rally participants that they must navigate using natural indications.
 Even if they find their own way, they must get back to the trail in order not to lose their bearings about which direction to travel.

 During the rally’s stages, only the driver and any co-driver are allowed to work on the vehicle.
 Mechanics are not allowed to assist the driver until they get to the bivouac.
 So the drivers must be very familiar with their vehicles.

 MASCOT has supplied clothing for Team Coronel’s Dakar mechanics for several years running and this year is no exception.
 The work they do during the race takes place under some very special conditions and MASCOT is proud to be their preferred supplier.